Starbucks Youth Action

 To help young people bring their ideas to life, Starbucks Youth Action supports young NEET people, not in education or employment, with a programme that provides mentorship and guidance throughout their journey.
 So far the programme has offered over 100 grants to successful 16-25 year olds who have a community idea they want to bring to life.

-Starbucks Youth Action 2015 / 2016 applications are now closed BUT we recently visited one of our funded projects with SBTV and a very special guest...
+In the meantime, we recently visited one of our funded projects with SBTV and a very special guest.

 To pay tribute to Sands End Youth Club work with local young people, we helped organise for them to featured in a new short film produced by SBTV, the leading online youth broadcaster.